人才招聘

 • Guide the preparation of program spending plan.

-• Lead the execution of priorities directly, with support from all programs and functions.
+• Lead the execution of International Cooperation projects directly, with support from all programs and functions.

 • Ensure efficient and effective collaborations in the grant management process, delivering desired high-quality outcomes, including:

-• Execute in collaboration with other EDs and other departments to ensure the implementation of projects for priorities
+• Execute in collaboration with other EDs and other departments to ensure the implementation of International Cooperation projects

 • Oversee the overall performance of the projects to ensure successful delivery of the desired results for priorities.